fuba/histree-core/README.md

 A command-line tool that provides the core functionality for storing and retrieving shell command history with directory context in SQLite database.

+This project was developed with the assistance of ChatGPT and GitHub Copilot.

 ## Features

 - **SQLite-Based Storage**